-Registration for iPad Media Camps in Summer 2014 is available, including early-bird pricing!
-Locations this summer include Illinois, Texas, Kansas and Alabama.
+Information about iPad Media Camps in Summer 2014 is available!.
+Locations in 2014 included Illinois, Texas, Kansas and Alabama.
 These workshops are geared specifically to K-12 classroom teachers.
 College/university faculty can also benefit from the workshop’s focus on iPad-based multimedia products students can create to demonstrate what they know and can do.
-(The June 16-18, 2014, session is for elementary teachers only, however.)
+(The June 16-18, 2014, session was for elementary teachers only, however.)

-Dates and locations for summer 2014 iPad Media Camps are:
+Dates and locations for summer 2014 iPad Media Camps were:

 - 16-18 June (Houston/Friendswood, Texas) Host: Friendswood ISD, Texas (co-taught by Wesley Fryer and Gail Lovely)